gellieb/markdown-widget-challenge/README.md

 deal of documentation.
 Fortunately, the API is relatively straightforward.

-Here is a thorough, if rather breathless description of [custom elements][].
+[Here][custom elements] is a thorough, if rather breathless, description of [custom elements][].

-A quick review:
+A brief overview:

     // Your prototype's prototype will be the element you
     // want to extend.
 Typically HTMLElement, though maybe